benok/burmilla-os-console/README.md

 ## Background

-[BurmillaOS](https://burmillaos.org/) chooses [Debian console as the default](https://github.com/burmilla/os/issues/9) console & [doesn't support any other consoles](https://github.com/burmilla/os-services/commit/be9ad101725d7d56adc6849990ba4a99fa26c4de) like Alpine, Ubuntu, CentOS that can be used on RancherOS.
+[BurmillaOS](https://burmillaos.org/) chooses [Debian console as the default](https://github.com/burmilla/os/issues/9) console & [doesn't support any other consoles](https://github.com/burmilla/os-services/commit/be9ad101725d7d56adc6849990ba4a99fa26c4de) like Alpine, Ubuntu, Fedora that can be used on RancherOS.

 But, Burmilla's Debian based default console is [based on **slim** container](https://github.com/burmilla/os/blob/v1.9.x/images/02-console/Dockerfile).